 Delivered In Full On Time (DIFOT) is a commonly used measure in supply chain teams.
 It shows you the percentage of products delivered in the right quantity and at the right time.
-Typically, most businesses would aim for over 95%.
-In some businesses, DIFOT can be over 99%.
+Typically, most businesses would aim for 95%+.
+In some businesses, DIFOT can be 99%+.

-The level of returns is another important KPI that should go on your e-Commerce dashboard.
+The level of returns is another important KPI which should go on your e-Commerce dashboard.
 Every returned delivery adds cost.
-You need to keep a close eye on these costs.
+You have to keep a close eye on these costs.

 High return rates often mean problems with either the sales offer or the delivery.
 You need to investigate if returns starts to rise.